pharmaverse/pharmaverse/content/contribute/council/_index.en.md

 **Council Meetings**

 *	Monthly - 1h agenda from topics as described above (to be determined by Council members)
-*	From start of 2023, summary minutes will be posted openly at https://github.com/pharmaverse/pharmaverse
+*	From start of 2023, summary minutes will be posted openly [here](https://github.com/pharmaverse/pharmaverse/tree/main/static/council%20meeting%20minutes)
 *	There is an expectation of Council member action items to be completed between Council meetings